Transjakarta Corridor 4

 Transjakarta Corridor 4 is a bus rapid transit corridor in Jakarta, Indonesia, operated by Transjakarta.
 It runs from the Pulo Gadung Bus Terminal in East Jakarta to the Galunggung BRT station in the Dukuh Atas TOD area.

 The original route passes through Bekasi Raya, Pemuda, Pramuka, Tambak, Sultan Agung, and Galunggung Streets.
 Currently, buses are temporarily rerouted from Tambak Street to Matraman Raya (running parallel to Corridor 5), Slamet Riyadi, and Manggarai Utara 1 and 2 Streets, due to congestion on Tambak Street caused by the construction of Phase 1B of the Jakarta LRT.

 This route is integrated with the Cikarang Loop Line of the KRL Commuterline at Sudirman Station via the Galunggung BRT station, and Manggarai Station—which serves the Bogor Line, the Cikarang Loop Line, and the Airport Rail Link—via the Manggarai BRT station.
 KRL Commuterline passengers travelling to Rawamangun and Pulo Gadung can alight at Sudirman Station and continue their journey using Corridor 4 from the Galunggung, Manggarai, or Pasar Genjing BRT stations.This corridor is also integrated with the Jakarta LRT at Velodrome LRT station via the Pemuda Rawamangun BRT station.

 History

 Trial runs for Corridors 4, 5, 6, and 7 were conducted in December 2006.
-All four corridors were inaugurated on January 27, 2007 by the then Governor of Jakarta, Sutiyoso.
+All four corridors were inaugurated by then Governor of Jakarta, Sutiyoso, on January 27, 2007.

 From January 16, 2020 to May 19, 2023, Corridor 4 was temporarily extended to the Tosari BRT station on Corridor 1, due to the construction of the Dukuh Atas BNI LRT station which required the relocation of the Dukuh Atas 2 BRT station (now known as Galunggung) to a temporary structure.
 Following the completion of the LRT construction works, Corridor 4 returned to its original terminus at Dukuh Atas 2 (Galunggung) on May 20, 2023.